Datadog

 avg:system.load.1{*}

-functions in your queries.
+- Avoid using rollup functions in queries.

-Querying the Datadog server and API rate limitsβ
+Querying Datadog and API rate limitsβ